1 9 5 5 – 1 9 5 9 (USA)

-Jimmie may have been the nominal host, but it was Mickey’s club, and each show featured an animated bit with Mickey talking to young viewers.
+Jimmie may have been the nominal host, but it was Mickey’s club, and each show featured an animated bit with Mickey talking to young viewers (voiced by Jim MacDonald).

 An updated version of The Mickey Mouse Club was produced in 1989 with a new generation of Mousketeers, including Christina Aguilera, Britney Spears, Justin Timberlake and Ryan Gosling.

 Now it’s time to say goodbye to all our company

 M-I-C (see you real soon)

 Jay Jay Solari